mridulaburagohain/mridulaburagohain.github.io/_pages/about.md

 - *2021.10*, Silver Medalist, Cloud Physician’s Vital Extraction Challenge, Inter IIT Tech Meet 11.0, IIT Kanpur

 # Honors and Awards
+- *2025*, Received the Honourable Mention for my contribution to technology at IIT Kharagpur
 - *2024*, Selected as a Cornell CALS Summer Scholar Student at the Horticultural Section of Cornell CALS
 - *2023*, Selected as a Mitacs Summer Research Intern at the Biosystems Engineering Department, University of Manitoba